AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/target-configuring.md

    >1.
 Tap or click **Save All**.
 -->

-1. In the dialog, provide values for these properties.
+1. In the **Adobe Target Settings** dialog, provide values for these properties.

+   * **Authentication**: this defaults to IMS (User Credentials is deprecated)

    * **Client Code**: the Target account Client Code

-    * **E-Mail**: the Target account email.
-    * **Password**: the Target account password.
+   * **Tenant ID**: the tenant ID

+   * **IMS Configuration**: select the required configuration from the drop down list

-    * **API Type**: either REST or XML
+   * **API Type**: defaults to REST (XML is deprecated)

    * **A4T Analytics Cloud Configuration**: Select the Analytics cloud configuration that is used for target activity goals and metrics.
 You need this if you are using Adobe Analytics as the reporting source when targeting content.
 If you do not see your cloud configuration, see note in [Configuring A4T Analytics Cloud Configuration](#configuring-a-t-analytics-cloud-configuration).

    * **Use accurate targeting:** By default this check box is selected.
 If selected, the cloud service configuration will wait for the context to load before loading content.
 See note that follows.

    * **Synchronize Segments from Adobe Target:** Select this option to download segments that are defined in Target to use them in AEM.
 You must select this option when the API Type property is REST, because inline segments are not supported and you always need to use segments from Target.
 (Note that the AEM term of 'segment' is equivalent to the Target 'audience'.)

-    * **Client library:** Select whether you want the mbox.js or AT.js client library.
+   * **Client library:** this defaults to AT.js (mbox.js is deprecated)

-    * **Use DTM to deliver client library** - Select this option to use either AT.js or mbox.js from DTM or another tag managment system.
-You must [configure the DTM integration](/help/sites-administering/dtm.md) to use this option.
-Adobe recommends that you use DTM rather than AEM to deliver the library.
+   * **Use Tag Management System to deliver client library** - Select this option to use the client library from Adobe Launch or another tag management system (or DTM, which is deprecated).

-    * **Custom mbox.js**: Leave blank if you checked the DTM box or to use the default mbox.js.
-Alternatively upload your custom mbox.js.
-Only appears if you have selected mbox.js.
-    * **Custom AT.js**: Leave blank if you checked the DTM box or to use the default AT.js.
-Alternatively upload your custom AT.js.
-Only appears if you have selected AT.js.
+   * **Custom AT.js**: Browse to upload your custom AT.js.
+Leave blank to use the default library.

    >[!NOTE]
    >